 Brooklyn Museum of Art: summer and 10-month internships (applications due March 31 each year.)

-Guggenheim Museum (New York City): offers a variety of academic year and summer internships for upper-level undergraduates, recent graduates, and graduate students who are studying arts administration, art history, conservation, education, film and media studies, museum studies, and other related fields.
+Guggenheim Museum (New York City): offers a variety of academic year and summer internships for undergraduates, recent graduates and graduate students who are studying in a variety of fields, some of which include: arts administration, art history, conservation, education, film and media studies, museum studies, and other related fields.
+Various stipends, awards and fellowships also available.

 Magnum Photos (New York City) : photography agency and co-op for many famous journalistic photographers.